zilliztech/zdoc/docs/tutorials/data/search-query-get/use-partition-key.md

 ## Use Partition Key Isolation{#use-partition-key-isolation}

 In the multi-tenancy scenario, you can designate the scalar field related to tenant identities as the partition key and create a filter based on a specific value in this scalar field.
-To further improve search performance in similar scenarios, Milvus introduces the Partition Key Isolation feature.
+To further improve search performance in similar scenarios, Zilliz Cloud introduces the Partition Key Isolation feature.

 ![BVotwv5BvhBWXXbvotUccowZnng](/img/BVotwv5BvhBWXXbvotUccowZnng.png)

-As shown in the above figure, Milvus groups entities based on the Partition Key value and creates a separate index for each of these groups.
-Upon receiving a search request, Milvus locates the index based on the Partition Key value specified in the filtering condition and restricts the search scope within the entities included in the index, thus avoiding scanning irrelevant entities during the search and greatly enhancing the search performance.
+As shown in the above figure, Zilliz Cloud groups entities based on the Partition Key value and creates a separate index for each of these groups.
+Upon receiving a search request, Zilliz Cloud locates the index based on the Partition Key value specified in the filtering condition and restricts the search scope within the entities included in the index, thus avoiding scanning irrelevant entities during the search and greatly enhancing the search performance.

-Once you have enabled Partition Key Isolation, you can include only a specific value in the Partition-key-based filter so that Milvus can restrict the search scope within the entities included in the index that match.
+Once you have enabled Partition Key Isolation, you can include only a specific value in the Partition-key-based filter so that Zilliz Cloud can restrict the search scope within the entities included in the index that match.

 ### Enable Partition Key Isolation{#enable-partition-key-isolation}